lisongxu/CSCE156-Project-DB/README.md

 ### Peer Programming Pair-Up

 At the beginning of each project, you may find a team member on your own.
-Please ***sign up for a group on Canvas*** (`People`, then `Groups`, and then join a group for Project 2), and only one group member needs to submit your project on Canvas.
+Please ***sign up for a group on Canvas*** (`People`, then `Groups`, and then join a group for `Project 2`), and only one group member needs to submit your project on Canvas.
 If you prefer to work on this project by yourself, that is fine too.

 ## 1. Relation to Project 1

 This project is independent of Project 1, although both projects develop Jstgram.
 You do not need to reuse your code from Project 1.
-In fact, it is recommended not to use your Project 1 code due to the significant differences between these two projects.
+In fact, it is recommended not to use your Project 1 code because of the significant differences between these two projects.

 ## 2. Social Media Application - Jstgram